dabrorius/burek/README.md

 ## Additional options

-You can also pass a hash as second argument to burek call.
+If you don't like translation key that was generated automatically you can specify it in options hash which is passed as second argument to burek call.

 ```html
 # views/users/index.html